erikschlegel/git-insights/terraform/README.md

 ### Build & Deploy Azure Function

-Now you should be able to deploy the function usign the command below:
+Now you should be able to deploy the function using the command below:

 > **Note**: this command should be run from the project root.
 Instructions for setting `FUNCTION_NAME` are described above.